Contents

 GameData

-per save save file.
+per save file.

 GameDataConf

-GameDataConf manages all settings for a specific GameData instance, including
+GameDataConf manages all settings for a specific GameData instance,

-file paths, encryption keys, and the specific logic handlers (Encryption, Serialization, File I/O).
+file paths, encryption keys, and the specific logic handlers (Encryption, Serialization, File

 Defaults: file name LixSaveFile, encryption off, pretty print off, extension